Skip to main content

 The Social Ethics Society continued to reach new heights in 2025, which is marked by the rise of dynamic Mindanao and Bohol based scholars.
 Dr. Godiva Eviota-Rivera leads the pack.
 She was elected as secretary of the SES in February this year.
 She was a speaker in the philosophy for women at an event hosted by the Philosophical Association of the Philippines.
 In September, she presented a paper in the SES-PUP International Ethics Conference at Waseda University in Tokyo.
 Dr. Rivera truly brings women power into the SES.

-The 15th SES Conference in February this year was vsuccessfully held.
+The 15th SES Conference in February this year was successfully held.
 It was chaired by Dr. Roger Bayod.
 The keynote speakers were Dr. Daniel Mishori, Dr. Mansoor Limba, and Bro.
 Noelvic Deloria.
-It was attended by various schools, including the Eastern Visayas State University, Bukidnon State, Central Mindanao University, BISU, the University of Mindanao, among others.
-During the conference, the second volume of the Ethics in Contemporary Philippine Society edited by Dr. Maboloc and Prof. Mansueto's Decolonial Turn in the Philippines were launched.
+It was attended by various schools, including the Eastern Visayas State University, Bukidnon State University, MSU GenSan, Central Mindanao University, Bohol Island State University, Polytechnic University of the Philippines, the University of Santo Tomas, Holy Cross of Davao College, Ateneo de Davao University, and the University of Mindanao.
+During the conference, the second volume of the Ethics in Contemporary Philippine Society edited by Dr. Maboloc and Prof. Mansueto's Decolonial Turn in the Philippine South were launched.

 In July this year, Fr.
 John Guo hosted the Ethics Forum organized by Dr. Maboloc.
 It tackled the removal of Ethics in the GE Curriculum.
 Important insights and meaningful exchanges characterized the dialogue that transpired.
 It offered possibilities and ways of moving forward as a result of the pronouncements of EdCom 2.
 Dr. Maboloc's The Politics of Peace and the Mindanao Problem was also launched during the momentuous occasion held at the Social Hall of St. Michael's Chapel in Eden.
 Toril.
+In the same forum, Dr. Maboloc, SES BOD chair, expressed his gratitude to all the members of Mindanao's pioneering professional organization of philosophy scholars and researchers.

 Popular posts from this blog